 - Use related keywords and synonyms in your copy

 To perform keyword research, you need the help of tools.
-There is a lot of data to analyze and it’s impossible to do it manually.
+There is a lot of data to analyze, and it’s impossible to do manually.

 These are the tools that I use and recommend.

-This is my favorite tool for keyword research and the tool I use on a daily basis for all digital marketing tasks.
+This is my favorite tool for keyword research, and I use it daily for all digital marketing tasks.
 It’s not free, it comes with a monthly subscription but worth’s every cent.

-For keyword research, you can use SEMRUSH to do topic research, find out seed keywords, long tail keywords and related keywords.
+For keyword research, you can use Semrush to do topic research and find seed keywords, long-tail keywords, and related keywords.

-If you don’t already have a subscription with a SEM tool, then SEMRUSH is the way to go.
+If you don’t already have a SEM tool subscription, Semrush is the way to go.

-Before selecting SEMRUSH, I have tested a number of other tools but none of them has the functionality of SEMRUSH at this price range.
+Before selecting SEMRUSH, I tested several other tools, but none has the functionality of Semrush at this price range.

-You can register for a 7-Day free trial and test it yourself.
+You can register for a 14-day free trial and test it yourself.

 Google Keyword Tool (Free)

-The tool is free but in order to use it you need to have an active Google Ads account.
+The tool is free, but you need an active Google Ads account to use it.

 Another free keyword research tool that is worth exploring is Ubersuggest.
 You can use it to do both topic and keyword research.

-This is not the case with SEMRUSH, where you have an account and all your lists/data saved and always accessible.
+This is not the case with SEMRUSH, where you have an account and all your lists/data are saved and always accessible.

 Google Search Console (Free)

-While the primary function of Google search console is to optimize your website for technical SEO, it’s the tool to use to optimize your pages after they are published.
+While the primary function of the Google search console is to optimize your website for technical SEO, it’s the tool to optimize your pages after publication.